• Dog Shock Collar – The Good and The Bad

 In this mode, a beep is emitted whenever the collar controller is pressed.
 This beep can be used as a marker, in the same way that clickers are used in clicker training.

-Alternatively, the beep can also be used to get our dog’s attention, or to interrupt his current action.
-This is similar to blowing a loud whistle.
-For this to work, we must only use the interrupt signal on very rare occasions.
+The beep can also cause a startle response, similarly to blowing a whistle.
+This can be used to get our dog’s attention or to interrupt his current action.
+However, for this to work, we must only use the interrupt signal on very rare occasions.
 If applied too frequently, our dog will become accustomed to it, and just ignore it.

 2. Vibrate mode